mitraboga/recommendation-letters/README.md

   </a>
 </p>

-<h2 align="center">Recommendation Letters</h2>

-<p align="center">A structured compilation of all my recommendations and testimonial letters from my University Professors!</p>
+<p align="center">A structured compilation of all my recommendation letters and testimonial letters from my University Professors!</p>

 ---